-- One boss in Fable I can't be damaged and always strike you.
-Every few attacks, he will loose a brutal assault that, if dodged, stuck his swords in the ground.
-This leaves him vulnerable for a while.
+- Twinblade in Fable I can't be damaged and will always strike you.
+Every few attacks, he will loose a brutal assault that, if dodged, gets his swords stuck in the ground.
+This leaves his back vulnerable for a while.

-- In Metroid Prime 2, Samus defeats the Grapple Guardian by dodging just as its beam hit an electrified pillar that stuns it for a few moments.
+- In Metroid Prime 2: Echoes, Samus defeats the Grapple Guardian by dodging just as its beam hit an electrified pillar that stuns it for a few moments.

 - Played straight in Super Double Dragon.
 You can get your enemies to throw knives and boomerangs at each other, although it might take you a while to perfect this fine craft.